masahide-seki/longread_demux/README.md

 -i, --input: Input FASTQ file (supports gzipped files).

--d, --distance: Distance from the read end to search for the index sequence.
+-d, --distance: Distance from the read ends to search for the index sequence.

 -l, --list: A text file containing a list of index sequences to be used for demultiplexing.
 Please refer to the file in the index_list_example directory for examples of index sequence list.